 Heading to Greenwich with kids?
 Stopping by Greenwich Park Playground can be a really exciting experience for the little ones.
 Here is our experience as a local family.

-The setting is fantastic with Greenwich Park as a backdrop and several child-friendly attractions nearby such as the Cutty Sark, the National Maritime Museum and Greenwich Observatory.
-There is no question about Greenwich being one of the most child-friendly places in London.
+The setting is fantastic with Greenwich Park as a beautiful backdrop and several child-friendly attractions nearby such as Cutty Sark, the National Maritime Museum and the Royal Observatory.
+And if you get hungry, Greenwich Market is never far away with all its international street-food options.
+There is no question about Greenwich being one of the most family-friendly places in London!